Tel: 1300 307 877

 Use your cabinet only for flammable and combustible liquids – do not store other classes of dangerous goods in it, unless you have checked that they are compatible with the flammable and combustible liquids.

 The self-closing mechanism of the doors should be in good working order.

 The cabinet should be marked with a Class 3 Flammable liquid label and the words ‘No Smoking, No Ignition Sources within 3m’ and the maximum storage quantity of the cabinet.

-Containers in the cabinet must be closed tightly (unless the container requires vapour release).
+Containers in the cabinet must be closed.

 Cabinet ventilation may be required for very volatile, toxic or corrosive substances.
 This can be determined by a risk assessment.
 If your cabinet smells, ensure it is clean and that all containers are clean and tightly closed.
 If cabinet ventilation is required, it must be to the outside of the building away from air intake points and the ventilation must not reduce the level of fire protection of the cabinet or create an ignition source.
 (Note: opening cabinet ventilation outlets without venting to the outside is not recommended, as it could allow flammable vapours into the work environment and reduce the fire protection of the cabinet).

 For further information refer to Australian Standard, AS 1940 The Storage and Handling of Flammable and Combustible Liquids.

 For large quantities of flammable liquids, refer to dangerous goods requirements.

 Consider if the hazardous chemical is still required at the workplace or no longer used, as you may decide to dispose of it.
 If the product is retained, a recent SDS (no more than 5 years old) must be readily available where practicable at the workplace.